The current global pandemic has caused socioeconomic devastation worldwide.

 However, you can make comparisons between categories more clearly by using consistent color schemes.

-Use a Dual Axis Line Graph (one of the best Pandemic Comparison Charts) if your goal is to display insights into varying metrics.
+Use an Dual Axis Line Graph (one of the best Pandemic Comparison Charts) if your goal is to display insights into varying metrics.

 The visualization design uses two different axes to illustrate the relationships between two variables.

-Excel generates very basic Dual Axis Line Graph and other Pandemic Comparison Charts.
-And this means you’ve got to spend extra effort and time editing the chart.
+Excel generates very basic Dual Axis Line Graphs, Comparison Bar Charts, and other Pandemic Comparison Charts.
+This means you’ll have to spend extra effort and time editing the chart.

-Download and install a particular third-party add-in into your Excel to access ready-made Pandemic Comparison Charts.
+By downloading and installing a specific third-party add-in into Excel, you can access ready-made Pandemic Comparison Charts, including Comparison Bar Charts.

-There are thousands of add-ins purposely designed for Excel.
-To simplify things, we tested over 60 data visualization-based add-ins.
+There are thousands of add-ins designed for Excel, but to simplify things, we tested over 60 data visualization-based add-ins.

 We narrowed down our results based on the following factors: